-Memorial to Estonian soldiers killed in the Latvian War of Independence
+Memorial to Estonian soldiers who fell in the Latvian War of Independence

 Memorial site